-We can all enjoy a good beer or glass of wine once in a while.
-Sometimes even multiple times in a while.
-At home, we know the customs and laws, but abroad they sometimes differ.
-Especially if you are going abroad to Sweden.
+We can all enjoy a good beer or glass of wine while traveling.
+Sometimes even a couple.
 So let’s clarify some of the laws and habits of alcohol in Sweden.

 The drinking habits in Sweden